Global Expansion Without the Franchise Model: Mastering Shopify Managed Markets in 2026

 With Shopify Managed Markets (formerly Markets Pro), you can sell to 150+ countries from a single Shopify backend while acting as a local entity in every region.

-At Redlio Designs, we architect Shopify Development strategies for brands that demand global reach without the operational bloat.
+At Redlio Designs, our enterprise Shopify development services are architected specifically for high-volume brands that demand global reach without the technical debt and operational bloat.
 This guide is your technical playbook for consolidating your global empire into one efficient machine.

 1. The Merchant of Record (MoR) Revolution